Basement Renovation Tips

 There’s a great article HERE by a Home Inspector discussing Ontario and Canadian National Building Codes relating to basement bedrooms.

-Another renovation tip is to ensure you focus on comfort.
+Another basement renovation tip is to ensure you focus on comfort.

 You can add in comfort with extra insulation on the exterior walls and sound insulation in the ceiling.
 Excess noise heard throughout the house does not add to the comfort of those relaxing in the rooms above!